It’s not what you look at that matters, it’s what you see.

 This little gardener has a lot of work to do in a very large garden, and he gets to it, working himself to exhaustion.
 Fortunately he is not alone, and while he recovers, his work inspires others to keep going—bringing the garden back to life, together.

 Optimism Strategy: (1) Notice a problem someone else is having and ask yourself, How could I help?
 (2) Put in an effort to reach the goal together.
 (3) Believe you can do it.

 Sierra loves playing soccer but is heartbroken that her auntie who takes care of her in the city can’t take time off from work to come watch her play.
 With optimism and courage, she asks her coach for help and finds out how good it feels to have a dream come true.

 Optimism Strategy: (1) Say the problem aloud.
 (2) List the people who could help you.
 (3) Ask for help and believe things will work out for the best.

-As our summer library gathering ended, I told my students a little about our plans for the temporary playground and asked what they would be able to do in the new space that they couldn’t do as well in the old space.
+As our summer library gathering ended, I told my students a little about our plans for the temporary playground and asked what they would be able to do in the new space that they hadn’t been able to do as well in the old space.
 They were brimming with ideas:

 “We can play hide-and-seek.”

 “We will have a really short walk back to our classroom.”

 The ease with which they embraced this new opportunity together built my own confidence in knowing that it all really will work out.
 Our optimism is reciprocal.
 The temporary glitches and complications that this year could bring also offer small daily opportunities to strengthen my own optimism and to see it in others.
 As she waved goodbye, Olivia smiled and said, “This is going to be the best year ever!”
 As I waved in return, my heart knew with certainty that she was right.